kiba/Writings/for_science/timeline.md

 September 29, 2015 - Chapter 22 - Violent Amethyst completed her project on an improved method of cooling by using a new ice dust slurry formula.
 Protest regarding the new invention occurred the next day, and she was offered a new job with generous terms by the Schnee Dust Company.
 October 3, 2015 - Chapter 23 - Sasaki, James, and Diana vacation on a deserted island on Earth.
 October 9, 2015 - Chapter 23 - Sasaki confessed to the immortality secret.
+October 9, 2015 - Chapter 23 - Kobayashi talked to her family about what's going to happen to the government.
 October 10, 2015 - Chapter 23 - The vacationers escape back to Sidonia before they were discovered by Earthlings.
 October 10, 2015 - Chapter 24 - Captain Kobayashi unmasked herself and announced that she is a secret immortal, starting a constitutional crisis in Sidonia.
 October 10, 2015 - Chapter 24 - Cindy Blue, part of Vale News Network crew on assignment to Sidonia bear witness to the constitutional crisis unfolding in Sidonia.
 October 10, 2015 - Chapter 24 - Upon return to Sidonia, Sasaki was escorted by military police for an interview.
 October 13, 2015 - chapter 24 - The Sidonia Diet impeach Kobayashi and any immortal officers.